lshift-de/LSRichTextEditor/README.md

 ```objective-c
 [[LSRichTextConfiguration alloc] initWithConfiguration:LSRichTextFeaturesAll]]
 ```
-The features of ```objective-c LSRichTextFeatures``` with bit operators.
+The features of ```LSRichTextFeatures``` with bit operators.

 ### Enable Data Detection

 If the rich text view component is initialized programmatically the data detection feature needs to be enabled by code as well.
-This can be archived by setting the according ```objective-c UIDataDetectorTypes``` type.
+This can be archived by setting the according ```UIDataDetectorTypes``` type.

 ```objective-c
 [self.richTextView.richTextConfiguration setTextCheckingType:UIDataDetectorTypeLink];